Finding the elusive good light

 Soft lighting is creating by large light sources such as:

-- large studio lights like soft boxes (hence the name!) used by portrait and studio photographers
+- Large studio lights like softboxes (hence the name!) used by portrait and studio photographers.

-- light from a small speedlight or flash bounced off of a wall, ceiling, reflector or through an umbrella (only when you bounce or diffuse the light from your speedlight does it become softer)
+- Light from a small speedlight or flash bounced off of a wall, ceiling, reflector, or through an umbrella (only when you bounce or diffuse the light from your speedlight does it become softer).

-- window-light from a north facing window or one which does not receive direct sunlight
+- Window-light from a north-facing window or one which does not receive direct sunlight.

-- light from an “open sky” such as when the subject is in a doorway or covered area (out of the sun) and the light comes from the sky opposite the sun
+- Light from an open sky such as when the subject is in a doorway or covered area (out of the sun) and the light comes from the sky opposite the sun.

-In soft light you may not even be able to distinguish where the shadows fall or if there is any.
-People photographed in soft light have less shadows and do not have to squint.
+In soft light, you may not even be able to distinguish where the shadows fall or if there are any.
+People photographed in soft light have fewer and/or softer shadows and do not have to squint.

 Soft light – look for weak or no shadows and low contrast

-Which type of light is correct?
+Which type of light is best?

 Quality of light for people photography

-Quality of light is just as applicable to photography of people as well.
+Quality of light is just as applicable to the photography of people as well.
 While no hard and fast rule applies that says “always do this” for portraits – it is generally more flattering for your subject to use soft light.

 However, if you are photographing a grizzled old man and want to emphasize his wrinkles, then hard light would be desired.
-Any subject where you want to add character and drama, then hard light might be a better choice.
-Punk rockers with a skateboard – try hard lighting.
+For any subject where you want to add character and drama, then hard light is a better choice.
+Punk rockers with a skateboard – then try using hard lighting.

 - What did you learn from this article?